Part 17: Design Trajectories with Astrogator

 1. Click Edit Preferences... in the Insert STK Objects tool.

-2. Select the Launch Vehicle check box when the Preferences dialog box opens.
+2. Select the Show check box for Launch Vehicle when the Preferences dialog box opens.

-3. Click OK to close the Preferences dialog box.
+3. Click OK to confirm your change and to close the Preferences dialog box.

 Creating a launch vehicle